MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 We are excited to announce the second of three phases for upgrade from Microsoft Dynamics 365 Project Service Automation to Microsoft Dynamics 365 Project Operations.
 This article provides an overview for customers who are embarking on this exciting journey.

-The upgrade delivery program will be split into the three phases.
+The upgrade delivery program will be split into three phases.

 | Upgrade delivery | Phase 1 (January 2022) | Phase 2 (November 2022) | Phase 3 (April Wave 2023)  |
 |------------------|------------------------|---------------------------|---------------------------|